Machine Translation Quality Estimation

 What is Machine Translation Quality Estimation?

-Machine Translation Quality Estimation (MTQE) predicts the quality of machine-translated output by comparing the source and target segments.
+Machine Translation Quality Estimation, or MTQE, predicts the quality of machine translation output by comparing the source segment and the translated segment.
 It does not require a human reference translation.

 What is MTQE used for?